coursephd/PostgreSQL/03ReportDetails.md

 * The inner circle displays the diseases.
 * The outer circle displays the treatments.
 * Counts of distinct medicines prescribed and distinct diseases experienced are given.
-* More frequenct counts are displayed in the table above.
+* More frequenct counts are displayed in the table above for each of the periods.

+14. Viz name: DistanceMeasures